 Course instructors may use a number of different assessment methods for grading the students in their classes, including use of quizzes, one or more assignments (papers, memos, drafting exercises, simulations, oral exercises or presentations), class participation, mid-term examination, final examination, or final paper.
 This also includes following a traditional approach by offering a three-hour examination given at the end of the semester.
 The instructor will notify the students of the grading method used.

-A student’s class rank is determined on the basis of his or her weighted average, which is cumulated after the first year.
+A student’s class rank is determined on the basis of the student's weighted average, which is cumulated after the first year.
 Official class ranks are compiled only at the close of each academic year.
-However, unofficial class ranks are compiled after the first semester for upperclass students.
+However, unofficial class ranks are compiled after the fall semester for upperclass students.
 Only official class ranks may be recorded on a transcript.

 Class rank will be recorded on the transcript for any student who requests it.
 For first-year students only, section rank will also be recorded at the student’s option.